 In some cases it may be necessary to involve outside agencies to help support a pupil with their behaviour.
 The Learning Managers, SENCo and Assistant Head will liaise and decide on the best course of action.
-All members of the pastoral team are trained to carry out Early Help Assessment Frameworks(EHAFs) and Family Partnership Meetings (FPMs).
-Once an EHAF has been completed with the aid of the parent/carer, the School will endeavour to access relevant agencies depending on the pupil's need (possibly with the help of an Early Help Advisor and Early Help Advice Panel) e.g. Enhance, The Inclusion Team, Educational Welfare Officer, The Woodland Outreach service, Children and Adolescent Mental Health Services (CAMHs), Substance Mis-use and many more.
+All members of the pastoral team are trained to carry out Family Webstar and Family Partnership Meetings (FPMs).
+Once a Family Webstar has been completed with the aid of the parent/carer, the School will endeavour to access relevant agencies depending on the pupil's need (possibly with the help of an Early Help Advisor) e.g. Enhance, The Inclusion Team, Educational Welfare Officer, The Woodland Outreach service, Children and Adolescent Mental Health Services (CAMHs), Substance Mis-use and many more.